mdp/dotp/README.md

 # dOTP
 ##decentralized One Time Passwords

+__WARNING__

+This code has not been audited or vetted in any way.
+I make no guarantees about it's security or safety.
-__Don't use me, I'm very new, untested and more of a prototype of an idea than a functional system__
+This is more of a prototype than a fully baked two factor authentication system.

 ### Details